History of Ontario: Sport and recreation

 Travellers commented on the class differentials in recreation, contrasting the gentrified masculinity of the British middle class and the rough-and-ready bush masculinity of the workers.
 Working-class audiences responded to cockfights, boxing matches, wrestling, and animal baiting.
 That was too bloody for gentlemen and army officers, who favoured games that promoted honour and built character.
 Middle-class sports, especially lacrosse and snowshoeing, evolved from military training.
 Ice hockey proved a success among both refined gentlemen and bloodthirsty labourers.

-The ideals promulgated by English author and reformer Thomas Hughes, especially as expressed in Tom Brown's Schooldays (1857), gave the middle class a model for sports that provided moral education and training for citizenship.
+The ideals promulgated by the English author and reformer Thomas Hughes, especially as expressed in Tom Brown's Schooldays (1857), gave the middle class a model for sports that provided moral education and training for citizenship.
 Late in the 19th century, the Social Gospel themes of muscular Christianity were influential, as in the invention of basketball in 1891 by James Naismith, an Ontarian employed at the International Young Men's Christian Association Training School in Massachusetts.
 Outside of sports, the social and moral agendas behind muscular Christianity influenced numerous reform movements, thus linking it to the political left in Canada.

 Medicine

 Numerous local rivalries had to be overcome before physicians could form a single, self-regulating, and unified medical body for licensing and educating practitioners.
 Professionalization began with the first medical board in 1818, and an 1827 act that required all doctors to be licensed.
 From the 1840s on, the number of new doctors with medical degrees increased rapidly because of legislation and the establishment of local medical schools.
 The Ontario College of Physicians and Surgeons was chartered in 1869.

 As physicians became better organized, they gained passage of laws controlling the practice of medicine and pharmacy, and banning marginal and traditional practitioners.
-Midwifery—practised along traditional lines by women—was restricted and practically died out by 1900.
+Midwifery, practised along traditional lines by women, was restricted and had practically died out by 1900.
 Even so, the great majority of childbirths took place at home until the 1920s, when hospitals became preferred, especially by women who were better educated, wealthier and more modern, and more trusting of modern medicine.